ablschools/data_scientist_challenge/README.md

 Given this data, our partner school would like some guidance on how best to allocate resources.

-1) Are there individual students the school should focus more attention on?
+1) Are there individual students that are performing significantly below average?
 What about groups of students, based on common attributes?

 2) Are there individual teachers whose performance deficit (measured by how well their students are doing on the assessments) is statistically significant and should be addressed?
 What about groups of teachers, based on common attributes?

 3) If we wanted to target gaps in performance strategically, but we have limited resources, which general populations (of students and/or teachers) should we target first?

-4) In the future, what characteristics describe a student or teacher we should focus more work on proactively, even before seeing assessment scores?
-In other words, what attributes appear to correlate to a difference in performance, and which do not?

 ## The Data